 After leaving school, I used to jog, swim, or cycle every day.
 I spent my week doing lots of cardio exercises.
 When the gym hit the trend, I tried that too.
 I met a lot of personal trainers who are an expert in doing gym exercises, and everything went productive and beneficial for me.
 I lose fats all over my body and gain muscle mass and became stronger and fitter.

 However, all the things I did inside the gym to gain muscles did not come close to yoga.
 Well, this is just me and my opinion.
 Before I proceed, I would like to grab this opportunity of saying that both gym and yoga are beneficial for gaining and maintaining health and wellness.

 #1 Yoga improves strength and builds muscle

-When done regularly, It improves strength and builds muscle by increasing physical strength through bodyweight training.
+It improves strength and builds muscle when performed regularly.
+It increases physical strength through bodyweight training.
 You do not need to carry dumbbells, swing kettlebells, or lift barbells, instead, you are lifting your body weight via different inversions and asanas.